kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Training the Model

-Fit on training data.
+Fit on training data
-Observe convergence.
+Observe convergence
 Watch for warnings

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.